strohganoff/python-streamdeck-plugin-sdk/README.md

 - Stream Deck software installed
 - A valid `manifest.json` file for your plugin

-### Creating an Action
+### Creating Actions

-An **Action** represents a specific functionality in your plugin.
-You can create multiple actions, each with its own set of event handlers.
+The SDK provides two types of actions: `Action` and `GlobalAction`.
+Each represents functionality with different scopes in your plugin, determining how  events are handled.

+#### Regular Actions

+An `Action` handles events that are specifically associated with it based on event metadata.
+When the Stream Deck sends an event, the action's handlers only run if the event metadata indicates it was triggered by or is intended for that specific action instance.

 ```python
 from streamdeck import Action